 Pickles are among one of my favorite foods in the whole world (maybe only behind fried chicken and macaroni and cheese).
 And Claussen pickles are number one for me.
-They are so crisp and sour and garlicky and just delicious!
-I have tried many different homemade pickle recipes and have never been happy with the results…until now!
+They are so crisp and sour and garlicky and just delicious.
+We go through a jar a week.

 - 35 to 40 small to medium pickling cucumbers

 - 1 gallon cold water

 - 1 cup cider vinegar

 - 2/3 cup canning or kosher salt (Do NOT use iodized salt)

 - 4 cloves garlic or more, to taste

 - 4 fresh dill heads or 4 tablespoons dried dill seed (not dill weed)

 - Wash cucumbers but do not scrub them.

 - Trim 1/8-inch from the blossom end of each cucumber and slice in half lengthwise or into quarters, depending on how large your cucumbers are and how big you want them to be when they're done.
 I left the super tiny ones whole.